LapoBini/lapobini.github.io/content/project/ECON210C/index.md

 $$ Y_t=B_0^{-1}B_1Y_{t-1}+\dots+B_0^{-1}B_pY_{t-p}+B_0^{-1}\varepsilon_t $$
 $$ Y_t=A_1Y_{t-1}+\dots+A_pY_{t-p}+u_t \;.$$
 The key implication is that the vector of structural shocks $\varepsilon_t$ can be seen as the linear combination of the reduced form residuals $u_t$: $$\varepsilon_t=B_0u_t \quad\quad \text{with} \quad\quad \varepsilon_t \sim N(0, I_k) \,.$$
-To derive the formulation of the structural impulse response functions, we are going to cast the VAR in infinte order moving average representation.
+To derive the formulation of the structural impulse response functions, we are going to cast the VAR in its infinite order moving average representation.
 Let's now rewrite the VAR(p) in companion form:
 $$
 \mathbb{\xi}_t= \mathbb{A \xi}_{t-1} + U_t
 $$